danspielman/Laplacians.jl/docs/src/index.md

 This is compatible with Julia 1.7.
 The only significant change from 1.2.0 was dictated by a change in interface to SuiteSparse.

-# Version 1.2.1
-This is the version for Julia 1.6.
-It is identical to 1.2.0 except that some slow tests have been removed, and the compat entry has been changed.

 # Version 1.2.0

-This version is compatible with Julia 1.4 and 1.5, but not earlier versions.
+This version is compatible with Julia 1.4, 1.5, and 1.6. but not earlier versions.
+Some features of this version will break in Julia 1.7.

 Changes: